Curtain: Poirot's Last Case: Adaptation for television

-The novel was adapted in 2013 starring David Suchet as Poirot.
-It was the final episode of the final series of Agatha Christie's Poirot, and the first of the final series to be filmed.
-Hugh Fraser again returned to the role of Hastings, for the second time in Season 13 (he also appeared in Episode 2 ("The Big Four")) after an extended absence from the series; stars such as Alice Orr-Ewing (Judith Hastings), Helen Baxendale (Elizabeth Cole), Anne Reid (Daisy Luttrell), Matthew McNulty (Major Allerton), Shaun Dingwall (Dr Franklin), Anna Madeley (Mrs. Franklin), Aidan McArdle (Stephen Norton) and Philip Glenister (Sir William Boyd-Carrington) were among the other cast.
+The novel was adapted in 2013 starring David Suchet as Poirot as the last season's final episode of ITV's Agatha Christie's Poirot.
+(Note: Suchet had previously played Iago in Terry Hands's 1985 Royal Shakespeare Company production of the play, opposite Ben Kingsley's moor.
+Suchet said his interpretation of Iago was based on the premise that "human beings are given to finding justifications for deeds or actions to make those deeds allowable: in their own minds even though they are not always valid justifications.
+And so it is with lago."
+In other words, the human weakness that Iago shows is the same human weakness of humanity itself.
+Suchet's Iago, suggested The Daily Telegraphs critic John Barber, was convincing because "you would swear he was dead honest", while in The Guardian, Michael Billington praised the portrayal as "not the calculating Audenesque practical joker, but a crafty improviser forever thinking on his feet".)
+By the time the episode was aired—Suchet had been playing Poirot for nearly a quarter of a century—the two were "almost inseparable for many", and the episode possessed an "inevitable ... aura of fin-de-siècle gloom".
+As a result of the pressure, Suchet requested they film Curtain before the rest of the final series, although it was still broadcast last.
+It was, however, the first of the series to be filmed.
+Hugh Fraser again returned to the role of Hastings, following a ten-year absence; stars such as Alice Orr-Ewing (Judith Hastings), Helen Baxendale (Elizabeth Cole), Anne Reid (Daisy Luttrell), Matthew McNulty (Major Allerton), Shaun Dingwall (Dr Franklin), Aidan McArdle (Stephen Norton) and Philip Glenister (Sir William Boyd Carrington) were among the other cast.
 The programme was aired in Britain on 13 November 2013, and later on Acorn TV on 25 August 2014.
-The adaptation mentions only the Litchfield, Sharples, and Etherington murders.
-Margaret Litchfield is hanged during the opening credits, whereas in the novel she dies in an asylum.
-The killer is not labelled 'X' as in the novel, the purpose of the label being achieved in other ways.
-Otherwise, the adaptation remains extremely faithful to the novel.
 With the exception of The Mysterious Affair at Styles, set in the First World War, the rest of the ITV Poirot series are set in the 1930s, regardless of when the novels were written, or the contemporary features in each of the novels; this last story sets the year as 1949.

-On 19 December 2013, Barnaby Walter of The Edge listed the adaptation and Poirot's death scene at number 2 on the list of the Best TV Drama Moments of 2013.
-In 2015, Curtain was nominated for Outstanding Television Movie in the 67th Emmy Awards, but eventually lost to Bessie.
+British actor David Suchet played Poirot 65 times over 22 years.

+In 2015, Curtain was nominated for Outstanding Television Movie for its 67th Emmy Awards, but eventually lost to Bessie.
+David Hinckley praised the character while criticising the plot adaption.
+Arguing in the New York Daily News that it "felt uneasily like the funeral of an old friend" and as having "heart-rending emotional depth", he also criticised the direction for being "very creaky indeed".
+However, Hinckley particularly praised the show's evocation of the characters' painful pasts.